Are premium direct mails still pulling their weight in donor acquisition?

 Premium direct mail is when charities send a gift, like greetings cards or a tote bag to their potential donors.
 Like the one below.

 But are these one-off donors ‘real donors’, or just people responding out of guilt, or even ‘bribed’ by their gifts?

-They also invested in monthly (regular) giving – calling new direct mail donors and asking for monthly gifts, and later on, investing in face to face.
+They also invested in monthly (regular) giving – calling new direct mail donors and asking for monthly gifts, and later on, investing in face-to-face.

-Top Dog at Assistance Dogs, Richard Lord told me “We trialled premium direct mail and the results were unprecedented.
+Top Dog at Assistance Dogs, Richard Lord told me “We trialed premium direct mail and the results were unprecedented.
 This spurred us on to invest in the acquisition of cash donors who have been motivated to become regular givers and to leave bequests.”

 (Yes, Top Dog really is his title.)

 Focusing on the cash scale (green), you can see the huge growth they had.

 After taking into account the original cost of acquisition, the net effect has been transformational for this charity, their brand awareness has skyrocketed, and their future ability to provide services secured.

 Richard said, “The increased funds have added stability to our organisation allowing us to diversify our programs and to increase the numbers of clients we serve.”